zahaoid/Arabic-accented-composite-glyphs/README.md

 Load the font you wish to use into FontForge and run the script.
 By default, new Glyphs will be created at the Private Use Area (PUA).

-Then use the newly generated Glyphs to force the software to render Harakat.
+Save the font and load it into the software, then use the newly generated Glyphs to force the software to render Harakat correctly.